How Affiliate Marketers Must Consider New Niches

 6 minutes read

-According to Crooks, there is a set of criteria to consider when analysing a market from an affiliate marketing perspective, beginning with assessing the traffic for that particular niche.
-This can be achieved by answering the following questions:
+According to Crooks, when evaluating a market from an affiliate marketing standpoint, first and foremost, one must evaluate the traffic potential for that niche, which can be done by answering the following questions:

-• How many people are searching for keywords related to this niche?
+• How many searches are being performed for keywords in this niche?

-• What kind of searches are being conducted?
+• What kind of searches are being performed?

-Cheque out our comprehensive e-book, “How to Scale ROI Across Publishers & Partners: An Affiliate Network’s Guide,” to unlock the secrets to maximising ROI.
+Check out our comprehensive e-book to maximise your ROI: “How to Scale ROI Across Publishers & Partners: An Affiliate Network’s Guide,”

 “I’m a big proponent of really getting to know your [niche] … you need to have inherent knowledge of the product,” said Crooks.
 “Take enough time to really know that product to where you can go and have a conversation with a salesman and [educate them] about it – then you’re ready to start pursuing a niche.”

-“It’s important for you to know and understand what [their] challenges are, the right products or services for whatever the challenge is, and where to research to find that [information],” said Crooks.
+“It’s important for you to know and understand what [their] challenges are, the right products or services for whatever the challenge is, and where to research to find that [information],” says Crooks.

 Engaging a New Audience

-The conversation spotlighted essential strategies affiliates can employ to build and engage a new audience.
+The discussion highlighted key strategies affiliates can use to build and engage a new audience.

 “Don’t try chasing the big keywords when you’re getting started,” said Crooks.
 “There’s going to be a lot of competition for those – anybody else who’s already established in that niche is going to already have a leg up on you for those big keywords – so start with the little ones as a blog post topic … then you’ll start ranking on the bigger keywords.”

-Crooks also emphasised that conscious consumers will want to see your credentials when determining whether to trust your offerings.
-She explained that a strategically crafted About Us page can sway consumers in your favour.
+Crooks also emphasised that conscious consumers would seek to see your credentials when making the decision whether to trust your offers.
+In this regard, an About Us page may actually tilt the consumer in your favour:

 “That’s a place where you can really make your sales pitch on why you’re amazing and why the recommendations you’re giving are to be trusted, so don’t make it just fast, and don’t make it too salesy,” said Crooks.